chrispla/align-and-compare/README.md

-# align_and_compare
+## Utilizing Hierarchical Structure for Audio-Based Music Similarity
-Code for "Utilizing Hierarchical Structure for Audio-Based Music Similarity" Late-Break Demo on ISMIR 2021
+Code for Late-Break Demo on ISMIR 2021